jinsingsangsung/ControllableGarmentTransfer/README.md

 ### Environment setup (optional) and Pretrained Weights
 **Gan Inversion**
 Under `gan-inversion/` directory, you will see `environment.yaml` file.
-Use conda to install environments used for the experiment.We have trained an inversion network for Stylegan for garments, whose weights can be downloaded [here](https://drive.google.com/drive/folders/13GPKKRMcBbOfDOaVDrYAs9s2GQIvr71Q?usp=sharing).
+Use conda to install environments used for the experiment.
+We have trained an inversion network for Stylegan for garments, whose weights can be downloaded [here](https://drive.google.com/drive/folders/13GPKKRMcBbOfDOaVDrYAs9s2GQIvr71Q?usp=sharing).
 Unzip `weights.zip`. `stylegan1/` has the weights for the stylegan 1 network trained on garment images, which should be placed in the `pretrained_models` folder inside the inversion repo.
 The pretrained weights for the inversion network can be found in `inversion/`.

 ## Run the code